juanyeffrey/HardGNN/Google-Colab/README.md

 ### TensorFlow 1.x in 2.x Environment
 - Utilizes `tf.compat.v1.disable_eager_execution()` and `tf.compat.v1.disable_v2_behavior()` to create a TF1-compatible execution graph.
 - All TensorFlow operations are expected to be in TF1 style (e.g., `tf.placeholder`, `tf.session`).

+### GPU Performance Optimization (especially for A100)
+- **XLA JIT Compilation**: The script automatically enables XLA (Accelerated Linear Algebra) JIT compilation in TensorFlow sessions if a GPU is detected.
+This can provide significant speedups on compatible GPUs like the A100 by compiling parts of the graph into more efficient machine code.
+- **Batch Size**: With A100 GPUs offering substantial memory, consider experimenting with larger batch sizes (e.g., 1024, 2048) if your dataset and model fit.
+This can improve GPU utilization and reduce training time per epoch.
+You can adjust `args.batch` in the dataset configuration part of the script (Cell 2).
+- **Mixed Precision (Advanced)**: A100 GPUs have Tensor Cores that excel with `float16` (half-precision) computations.
+While the current script uses `float32`, advanced users could explore TensorFlow's mixed precision training capabilities for further speedups.
+This would typically involve modifying the model definition and optimizer (e.g., using `tf.keras.mixed_precision.Policy('mixed_float16')` and `tf.keras.optimizers.Adam(..., loss_scale_optimizer=True)` in a more Keras-idiomatic TF2 setup, or manually casting parts of the graph in TF1 style, which is more complex).

 ### Parameter Management for Sequential Runs
 - A potential issue with global parameter dictionaries in `Utils/NNLayers_tf2.py` being reused across different model instantiations (e.g., between a validation run and a training run in separate cells) has been addressed.